Oracle (Kittie album): Touring

-The members of Kittie felt that Oracle had not been properly promoted and advertised by Artemis Records.
-In an interview with Uranium, Morgan said that she felt Oracle had not been heard by enough people "due to promotional reasons and record company-related reasons"; she, Arroyo and Mercedes also claimed that some of Kittie's fans were unaware the band had released another album outside of Spit.
-In light of this, Kittie committed to extended touring in order to "spread the word" about it.
-In an November 2002 interview with Prick, Morgan said that Kittie were looking to leave their label as the band didn't "want to put out another album that's going to fall on deaf ears".

 Critical reception

 On review aggregator website Metacritic, Oracle holds a score of 56 out of 100, based on reviews from eight critics, which indicates "mixed or average reviews".
 Bradley Torreano of AllMusic called it "an average album by a promising band who needs to find a distinct identity".
 Eden Miller of PopMatters praised the album's musicianship and Morgan Lander's vocals, but felt that "its music relies too much on metal formula".
 Catherine Yates of Kerrang! said the album was "simply not bad" and described much of it as "a seamless, streamlined execution of pretty unoriginal material" lacking in creative moments.
 Rolling Stone critic Tom Moon felt Kittie were divided between "[playing] doomsayer or dominatrix" and were unable to mix "melodic hooks" with "ordinary, one-dimensional power-chord catharsis".
 Ambika Thompson of Now highlighted Kittie's ability to "[mix] the growly with the melodic, vocally and musically" compared to other bands, but ultimately felt the album "sound[s] like one long rant".
 NMEs Imran Ahmed similarly commented that, with the exception of "Safe", the album's "violent marriage of melody and brutality [...] makes for a highly uneasy listen".
 Robert Christgau of The Village Voice gave the album a one-star "honorable mention", commenting: "when they are good they are horrid".